xpair-fun/xpair/examples/nextjs/README.md

 # Next.js Xpair Example

-This is an example Next.js application demonstrating how to integrate the **Xpair** library for Solana-based x402 payments with **onchain.fi smart routing**.
+This is an example Next.js application demonstrating how to integrate the **Xpair** library for Solana-based x402 payments.

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https://github.com/Xpair-fun/Xpair/tree/main/examples/nextjs)